101t/django-aio/README.md

 pip install -U django
 pip install -U channels
 pip install -U celery
+pip install -U djangorestframework markdown django-filter
 ```
 > Note: be careful about sub-packages compatibility and dependencies conflict while **upgrading**

 ## Conclusion

-The `django-aio` repository is a great experience with developing a bigger application in a team of people.
-The quick-starting the implementation with all the nice features we thought of.
-Our implementation meets our predefined goals and is ready to be used quickly as base templates.
+The `django-aio` [Django All-in-One] repository is the result of team collaboration with developing a big web application.
+It's designed to make quick-starting for the pre-defined installed packages with all nice features to make sure the implementation initialized, these efforts represent predefined goals and base templates for django frameworks and its beautiful 3rd-party packages.